codepr/codepr.github.io/projects.md

 ### Tasq - distributed task queue
 ---------------------------------------------------------------------
-Very simple broker-less distributed Task queue that allow the scheduling of job functions to be executed on local or remote workers.
+Very simple distributed Task queue that allow the scheduling of job functions to be executed on local or remote workers.
 Can be seen as a Proof of Concept leveraging ZMQ sockets and cloudpickle serialization capabilities as well as a very basic actor system to handle different loads of work from connecting clients.
+Extending the codebase to support common patterns with Redis or RabbitMQ as queue middlewares.

 [link](https://github.com/codepr/tasq.git)

 ### TrieDB - kv store based on a trie data structure
 -------------------------------------------------------------------------
-Single threaded Key-value store based on a Trie data structure.
+Multi-threaded Key-value store based on a Trie data structure.
 Trie is a kind of trees in which each node is a prefix for a key, the node position define the keys and the associated values are set on the last node of each key.
 They provide a big-O runtime complexity of O(m) on worst case, for insertion and